loreloc/mkpoly/README.md

 ## platform

 The target platform is the Linux operating system.
-Furthermore, due to the _rdrand_ instruction, **makepoly** can be executed only on a x86-64 cpu that supports the _rdrand_ extension.

 ## installation